 We offer a user education programme for all students – including inductions, course-specific workshops and informal drop in sessions.

-Our upcoming workshops for the first part of the Autumn term are also listed below.
-A timetable will also be made available on the Courtauld VLE.
+Our upcoming workshops for the first part of the Autumn term are listed below.

 1-2-1 Info help